Back to Blog

 Godel Terminal and Koyfin are not direct competitors — they're tools built for different stages of the investment process and different types of market participants.

-Godel Terminal wins on: real-time data (sub-100ms), charting (150+ indicators), news speed (200+ institutional sources), multi-asset coverage (equities, crypto, options, forex, commodities), Level 2 depth, and command-line speed.
+Godel Terminal wins on: real-time data, TradingView-powered charting, professional news wires, multi-asset coverage, Level 2 depth for US equities, and command-line speed.
 It's the clear choice for active traders.

-Koyfin wins on: fundamental screening (5,900+ criteria), earnings transcripts (100,000+), dashboard customization, advisor tools, free tier availability, and research depth for US equities.
+Koyfin wins on: fundamental screening, earnings transcripts, dashboard customisation, advisor tools, free tier availability, and research depth for US equities.
 It's the better tool for buy-and-hold fundamental investors and financial advisors.

-If you're a fundamental investor focused on screening, research, and long-term portfolio construction, Koyfin's Plus plan at $39/month delivers exceptional value for the money.
+If you're a fundamental investor focused on screening, research, and long-term portfolio construction, Koyfin's Plus plan at $39/month delivers exceptional value.

 If you want the complete picture, use both.
 Koyfin for finding ideas and building conviction.
 Godel Terminal for timing entries, managing positions, and staying ahead of the news.
-At a combined cost of roughly $120/month, you'd have a research and trading stack that rivals what hedge funds pay $27,000+/year per seat for on Bloomberg.
+At a combined cost of roughly $120/month, you have a research and trading stack that covers most of what hedge funds pay $31,980/year per seat for on Bloomberg.

 Related Articles: